nickytong/drexplorer/README.md

 ## Build Status
 [Travis
 CI](http://yihui.name/en/2013/04/travis-ci-general-purpose/) is used to check and build the latest version of **drexplorer**, similar to what CRAN does.
-The current status icon can be found on the top of this page.
+The current status icon can be found under the title of this page.